 There is a documented clear division of responsibilities between the Chairman and the Chief Executive Officer to ensure that there is a balance of power and authority between leadership of the Board and executive leadership.

-Day-to-day responsibility for the running of the Company is delegated to executive management.
-However, there are a number of matters where, because of their importance to the Group, it is considered appropriate to have enhanced oversight from the Board.
-The Board, therefore, has a documented schedule of matters reserved for its decision.
+Day to day responsibility for the running of the Company is delegated to executive management.
+However, there are a number of matters where, because of their importance to the Group, it is not considered appropriate to do this.
+The Board therefore has a documented schedule of matters reserved for its decision.
 This schedule is available here: Matters reserved for the Board

-There are typically eight board meetings a year, although an additional meeting was held in FY2021.
-At least once annually, the Board meets at one of the Group’s locations other than its head office in Ilminster.
-This allows the Board, particularly the non-executive directors, the opportunity to gain a deeper understanding of other G&H businesses, to meet local staff.
+There are typically 8 board meetings a year, although an additional meeting was held in FY2021.
+At least once annually, the Board meets at one of G&H’s locations other than its head office in Ilminster.
+This allows the non-executive directors the opportunity to gain a deeper understanding of other G&H businesses and to meet local staff.
 During FY2020, this was not possible due to Covid-19 travel restrictions, so a number of board meetings were conducted by video conference due to the pandemic, but we were able to hold face-to-face meetings in Ilminster in July and Ashford in September after the UK restrictions were eased.
 We expect to hold a meeting at one of our US sites in FY2021 if the current travel restrictions are lifted.

 Meetings between the non-executive directors, without the executive directors present are scheduled in the Board’s annual programme.
 These meetings are encouraged by the Chairman and provide the non-executive directors with a forum in which to share experiences and to discuss wider business topics, fostering debate in Board and committee meetings and strengthening working relationships.